pulkit230405/pulkit230405/README.md

 ## 🚀 About Me

-- 🎓 Third-year Computer Science (AI) student at Marwadi Universi
+- 🎓 Third-year Computer Science (AI) student at Marwadi University
 - 🤖 Passionate about AI, Machine Learning, and Data Science
 - ♟️ Core team member of the university Chess Club
 - 📊 Completed 7+ projects in ML, AI and Analytics